 A Benedictine monk leads a life of prayer dedicated to seeking God in everything.
 This is a community life, inspired by the Rule of St Benedict, under the leadership of an Abbot.
-The prayer of the monk is expressed in community by participating in the Divine Office.
-The monk’s prayer is also expressed silently in daily periods of quiet withdrawal and in an open receptiveness to God through all the moments of the day.
+The prayer of the monk is expressed in community by participating in the Divine Office, and expands silently in daily periods of quiet withdrawal, meditation and in an open receptiveness to God through all the moments of the day.

 There is a rich variety of monastic work at Glenstal.
 Monks of this abbey are engaged in academic, artistic, literary, domestic, administrative and agricultural work.
 There is no specific work associated with monasticism and our apostolate is primarily one of presence, witness and service.
 The Sacred Liturgy, which St Benedict calls ‘The Work of God’, comes before all else in the life of a monk.